H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 - **8051** – External API endpoint (mapped to `jarvis-main-brain` on 8050).
 - **11434** – Ollama LLM backend (local model serving, typically in `jarvis-ollama`).

 All other services communicate over the Docker bridge network using container names and internal ports for discovery.
 The llm_bridge service connects to the Ollama backend to run ensembles of local models, while the main-brain and other orchestration components treat llm_bridge as a black box for LLM inference.
+This design fits into broader trends toward mixture-of-experts and agentic ensembles, such as Du et al.’s GLaM (https://arxiv.org/abs/2112.06905), Liu et al.’s AgentBench (https://arxiv.org/abs/2308.03688), and Shen et al.’s Mixture-of-Agents framework (https://arxiv.org/abs/2402.11026).

 ---